fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    The `{ get; }` syntax indicates that these properties are read-only, meaning they can be accessed (read) but not modified (written) after the object is constructed.
+    The `{ get; }` syntax indicates that these properties are read-only, meaning they can be accessed (read) but not updated (written) after the object is constructed.
 This is useful for ensuring that the account number and customer ID remain constant once they are set.

     Read-only properties provide a level of immutability (the object's state can't be modified after it's created) and help to protect the integrity of the account data.

-1. To update the two `BankAccount` constructors, replace the existing constructors with the following code:
+1. To implement the new properties in the two `BankAccount` instance constructors, replace the existing constructors with the following code:

     ```csharp